shiftyrose/shifty/README.md

 `Idea By: 空き瓶/EmptyBottle (SabotageMaster)`

 #### Role Description
-Repairman can fast-fix sabotages that typically require two players (e.g. reactor) on their own.<br>
-Lights can be fixed by touching a single lever.<br>
+Repairman can fast-fix sabotages that typically require two players (e.g. reactor) on their own.
+Lights can be fixed by touching a single lever.
 Opening a door in Polus or The Airship will open all the linked doors.<br>

 ### Game Options
 |            Name           |                   Description                 |     Type     |  Default  |